Startling Facts on Falling Down the Stairs you Need to Know

 • Minor abrasions: Hitting against the steps or railings can produce abrasions to the body parts that come into contact with the stairs.

-Back injuries from falling down stairs can be detrimental enough to make an individual permanently disabled.
+• Back injuries: Back injuries from falling down stairs can be detrimental enough to make an individual permanently disabled.

 • Head injuries: Head injuries from falls such as concussions and traumatic brain injuries can have many serious effects, starting with symptoms before the recognition of the head injury.
 Falling headfirst can significantly impact the cervical spine or the brain, and some fatal falls may result in a broken neck.
-Head lacerations from falling down stairs can also be harmful.
+Head lacerations from falling can also be harmful.

-• Neck injuries: Neck injuries are the most common outcome after falling down stairs, and they can lead to serious damage in the body.
+• Neck injuries: Neck injuries are the most common outcome after falling down stairs, and they can lead to serious damage to the body.
 When an injured person experiences any kind of pain in the neck or back, it may be a sign of a spinal injury that could lead to paralysis.
 Therefore, it is essential to seek medical attention for proper procedures.

 • Herniated discs: Imagine falling backward downstairs!
 A hard fall on the top of the steps would make the person roll on the steps and get multiple injuries all over the body.
 Herniated discs would be one such when the back hits against multiple steps.
-Severe damage to the spinal cord could even end up one’s life in bed forever.
+Severe damage to the spinal cord could even end one’s life in bed forever.

 • Lacerations: Hitting against the broken steps or railing could cause serious lacerations to the body parts.